 Fractured Cusp – These cracks often happen around fillings.
 It doesn’t normally cause pain, and we will often suggest a new filling or sometimes a crown to protect the damaged tooth.
 We don’t want this crack to get bigger and cause more serious issues down the road!

-Cracked Tooth – A fully cracked tooth means a you have a crack that starts at the bottom of your tooth and extends upwards or downwards toward the root.
+Cracked Tooth – A fully cracked tooth means you have a crack that starts at the bottom of your tooth and extends upwards or downwards toward the root.
 These cracks can spread if they go untreated, so we often suggest either a root canal and crown or a full extraction, depending on whether the crack extends beyond the gum line.

-Split Tooth – This is what often what happens when a cracked tooth is ignored for too long.
+Split Tooth – This is what often happens when a cracked tooth is ignored for too long.
 A tooth that is split usually cannot be saved and will have to be extracted.
 In this case, we can do an implant and get you a brand new tooth that perfectly matches the rest of your smile.

 Vertical Root Fracture – These cracks are a little unusual in that they start at the root and travel toward the tip of the tooth.
 Unfortunately, your dentist will be the first to notice this type of crack, and by that point, it may be too late.
 If it’s causing a gum infection or other issue, all or part of the tooth may need to be extracted.
 This is why it is so important to schedule regular checkups!